Iron Man Experience: History

-The Avengers Campus also includes an interactive "Become Iron Man" experience in Expo Shop, themed merchandise and a character greeting with Iron Man.
-On 31 March 2019, Ant-Man and the Wasp: Nano Battle! opened in the new S.H.I.E.L.D.
-Science and Technology Pavilion at the Expo.
+The ride opened near an interactive "Become Iron Man" experience in Expo Shop, which includes themed merchandise and a character greeting with Iron Man.
+On 31 March 2019, Ant-Man and the Wasp: Nano Battle! opened in the nearby S.H.I.E.L.D.
+Science and Technology Pavilion.
+Following the announcement, Hong Kong Disneyland announced that the attractions are now part of the Stark Expo area.